After less than four years, Amazon's business supplies site is on pace to pass $10 billion a year

-Amazon Business, the company's marketplace that sells business supplies to corporate buyers, is on pace to generate more than $10 billion in revenue this year, a significant milestone for a service that officially launched just three years ago.
+Amazon Business, the company's marketplace that sells business supplies to corporate buyers, is on pace to generate more than $10 billion in sales volume this year, a significant milestone for a service that officially launched just three years ago.

 Amazon revealed the new sales projection in a blog post Tuesday, highlighting the fact that "millions of business customers," including 55 of the Fortune 100 companies, purchase products through its business marketplace.

-Note: Correction: Amazon Business is on track to pass $10 billion in annualized sales, not revenue.